swayf/grako/README.rst

         Match the Python_ regular expression ``regexp`` at the current text position.
 Unlike other expressions, this one does not advance over whitespace or comments.
 For that, place the ``regexp`` as the only term in its own rule.

     ``rulename``
         Invoke the rule named ``rulename``.
-To help with lexical aspects of grammars, rules with names that begin with an uppercase letter will not advance the input over whitespace and comments.
+To help with lexical aspects of grammars, rules with names that begin with an uppercase letter will not advance the input over whitespace or comments.

     ``()``
         The empty expression.
 Match nothing.